 The eight days Tibet overland tour starts with a drive through beautiful scenery dominated by green meadows, river gorges, snow-capped mountains, waterfalls and enchanting flora & fauna of the valleys of Kerung Lhatse and Xegar.
 We will also have a breathtaking panorama view of incredible Himalayan ranges, including Mt.
 Cho Oyu (8201m), Mt.
 Xishapagma (8012m) and Mt.
 Everest.

-You will encounter various magnificent destination and significant attractions of the Tibet’s most prosperous towns.
+You will encounter various magnificent destinations and significant attractions of Tibet’s most prosperous towns.
 A visit to the culturally attractive city of Lhasa, Gyantse, and Shigatse is a remarkable feature of this overland tour in Tibet.
 There you will be visiting beautiful monasteries and other historical places as Tashilunpo and the Kumbum, rich in sculptures and murals.
 We have two days sightseeing in Lhasa (3600m), the spiritual and secular center of Tibet.

 Despite untold ravages brought about during the Cultural Revolution, Tibet’s past grandeur, majesty, magic, and mystery remains undiminished.
 One can still see today nomads herding their yaks, pilgrims worshipping at sacred shrines & the expansive, striking & enduring Himalayan topography during the overland tour of Tibet.
-The comprehensive Tibet overland packaged tour is designed to fit for all average level traveler and as much as possible comfort journey in high plain land.
+The comprehensive Tibet overland packaged tour is designed to fit all average level travelers and as much as possible comfort journey in high plain land.

 Duration: 8 days from Kathmandu to Kathmandu or can go to China